 EDEN PRAIRIE, Minn.
 (AP) — Nate Triplett has spent his entire life in Minnesota.
 That won't change as he begins his professional career in the NFL.

-The Minnesota Vikings drafted the hard-nosed linebacker with the 167th overall pick in the fifth round on Saturday, the first time they've drafted a Gophers player since Tyrone Carter in 2000.
+The Minnesota Vikings drafted the hard-nosed linebacker with the 167th overall pick in the fifth round on Saturday, the first time they've drafted a Golden Gopher since Tyrone Carter in 2000.

-Triplett starred at Delano High School, about 30 minutes west of Minneapolis, before working his way into a starting role with the University of Minnesota.
+Triplett starred at Delano High School, about 30 minutes west of Minneapolis, before working his way into a starting role with the University of Minnesota in college.

 "Staying in Minnesota has been a dream of mine since I was a little guy," Triplett said.
 "You live in Minnesota your whole life, and I wanted to be a Gopher since I could walk and I've wanted to be a Viking ever since I knew what football was."